dc-thompson/Coding-for-surgeons/GITHUB_README.md

 ## 🎯 What is This?

 **The Problem:** You have surgical data.
 You want to analyze it.
-But learning Python takes months, and you're busy saving lives.
+But learning Python takes months, and you just want to get it done.

 **The Solution:** Use AI (Claude) to write the code for you.
-You focus on the medicine and science.

-**This Repository:** A complete guide + working example that gets surgical residents analyzing data in hours, not weeks.
+**This Repository:** A complete guide + working example that gets surgeons analysing data in hours, not weeks.

 ---